quickrworld/readables/README.md

     - `cd readables/frontend`
     - `npm install`
     - `npm start`

+* You can browse the app at `http://localhost:3000`

 #### Note: `installdir` can be any directory where you want to install the frontend application and the API server
 #### Note: You must have write permissions in the working directory when you create `installdir`